 Joseph is also an active real estate investor.
 He has attended and been a guest speaker at numerous real estate investment seminars and bought and sold many properties in South Florida.

-Joseph has lived in South Florida for 25 years.
-He is a past president of the Rotary Club of Weston.
-Currently serving as District Chairman for Rotary Youth Exchange Program (visit the District site by clicking here).
-Joseph is also serving as a Deacon in his church.
+Joseph has lived in South Florida for 35 years.
+He is a past president of the Rotary Club of Weston, and currently serves as the club chair for the Rotary Foundation and the district 6990 chair for the annual fund of the Rotary Foundation.
+Joseph is also a Deacon in his church.